76 results found

 Patel S, Burke-Gaffney A, 2019, The value of mobile tablet computers (iPads) in the undergraduate medical curriculum: an Imperial College medical student view reply, Advances in Medical Education and Practice, Vol: 9, Pages: 769-769, ISSN: 1179-7258

-Mahomed A, Burke-Gaffney A, Moledina S, et al., 2019, Late Breaking Abstract - The effects of BMPRII loss on endothelial shear adaptation in the pulmonary vascular endothelium, European-Respiratory-Society (ERS) International Congress, Publisher: EUROPEAN RESPIRATORY SOC JOURNALS LTD, ISSN: 0903-1936
+Mahomed A, Burke-Gaffney A, Moledina S, et al., 2019, Late Breaking Abstract - The effects of BMPRII loss on endothelial shear adaptation in the pulmonary vascular endothelium, International Congress of the European-Respiratory-Society (ERS), Publisher: EUROPEAN RESPIRATORY SOC JOURNALS LTD, ISSN: 0903-1936

 Nikolakopoulou Z, Hector LR, Creagh-Brown BC, et al., 2019, Plasma S100A8/A9 heterodimer is an early prognostic marker of acute kidney injury associated with cardiac surgery, Biomarkers in Medicine, Vol: 13, Pages: 205-218, ISSN: 1752-0363